stellar-deprecated/docs/learn/get-started/create-account.md

 </example>

 [TODO: should this only show if viewing the SDK examples?]
-You might notice that, in the SDK, you ask for the *account ID* instead of the public key.
+You might notice that, in the SDK, you are asked for the *account ID* instead of the public key.
 That’s because an account’s ID *is* its public key.
 [TODO: Explain why this is the case—the distinction here just sounds like a mistake.]

 Now that you have a pair of keys, you can make an account.
 In order to prevent people from making a huge number of unnecessary accounts, each account must have a minimum balance of 20 lumens (lumens are the built-in currency of the Stellar network).[1]
 Since you don’t yet have any lumens, though, you can’t pay for an account!
 In the real world, you’ll usually pay an exchange that sells lumens in order to create a new account.[2]
 On Stellar’s test network, however, you can ask Friendbot, our friendly robot with a very fat wallet, to create an account for you.